Thailand: Transportation

+Rail transport in Bangkok includes long-distance services.
+There are four rapid transit rail systems in the capital: the BTS Skytrain, MRT, SRT Red Lines, and the Airport Rail Link.
+In Bangkok, there were two failed rapid rail projects Lavalin Skytrain and Bangkok Elevated Road and Train System, before Mass Rapid Transit Master Plan in Bangkok Metropolitan Region was endorsed by the cabinet on 27 September 1994 and implemented from 1995 to the present.

 Thailand has 390000 km of highways.
 As of 2017, Thailand has over 462,133 roads and 37 million registered vehicles, 20 million of them motorbikes.
 A number of undivided two-lane highways have been converted into divided four-lane highways.
+Within the Bangkok Metropolitan Region, there are a number of controlled-access highways.
 There are 4,125 public vans operating on 114 routes from Bangkok alone.
-Other forms of road transport includes tuk-tuks, taxis—with over 80,647 registered taxis nationwide as of 2018—vans (minibus), motorbike taxis and songthaews.
+Other forms of road transport includes tuk-tuks, taxis—with over 80,647 registered taxis nationwide as of 2018, vans (minibus), motorbike taxis, and songthaews.

 As of 2012, Thailand has 103 airports with 63 paved runways, in addition to 6 heliports.
 The busiest airport in the country is Bangkok's Suvarnabhumi Airport.

 Energy

 75% of Thailand's electrical generation is powered by natural gas in 2014.
 Coal-fired power plants produce an additional 20% of electricity, with the remainder coming from biomass, hydro, and biogas.

-Thailand produces roughly one-third of the oil it consumes.
-It is the second largest importer of oil in SE Asia.
-Thailand is a large producer of natural gas, with reserves of at least 10 trillion cubic feet.
-After Indonesia, it is the largest coal producer in SE Asia, but must import additional coal to meet domestic demand.
+Compared to other ASEAN's countries, Thailand is the largest importer of gas in weight.
+In 2022, Thailand's oil and gas production dropped by 19% and 17%, respectively.

+The government, in 2018, has developed an Alternative Energy Development Plan 2018–2037 (AEDP 2018).
+The plan defines goals for the increase of renewable energy to almost 30,000 MW by 2037.